lildude/workout_uploader/README.md

 ActivityUploader
 ================

+**STATUS: WIP - not sure this will ever be finished, but we'll see :wink: ***

 Automatically upload exercise activity files downloaded to your Mac by your activity monitor like Garmin Forerunner or Suunto watch to websites like Strava, TrainingPeaks and FetchEveryone.
 Motivation
 ----------